Tana French

-Tana French (born 10 May 1973) is an American-Irish writer and theatrical actress.
+Tana French (born 10 May 1973) is an Irish writer and theatrical actress.
 She is a resident of Dublin, Ireland.
 Her debut novel In the Woods (2007), a psychological mystery, won the Edgar, Anthony, Macavity, and Barry awards for best first novel.
 The Independent has called her "the First Lady of Irish Crime".

 Personal life

-Tana Elizabeth French was born in Burlington, Vermont, to Elena Hvostoff-Lombardi and David French.
-Her father was an economist who worked on resource management for the developing world, and she lived in numerous countries as a child including Ireland, Italy, the United States and Malawi.
+Tana Elizabeth French was born in Burlington, Vermont, United States, to Elena Hvostoff-Lombardi and David French.
+Her father was an economist who worked on resource management for the developing world, and she lived in numerous countries as a child, including Ireland, Italy, the United States and Malawi.

 French attended Trinity College Dublin, and trained in acting.
 She settled in Ireland and has lived in Dublin since 1990.
 French and her husband have two daughters.

 Works

 French was enthralled by both acting and writing since her childhood but eventually focused more on acting.
 She grew up reading mystery and crime novels.
 She trained as a professional actor at Trinity, and she works in theatre, film, and voiceover.

 In her early 30s, she wrote her debut novel in the months-long lulls between castings;

 In the Woods was published in 2007 to positive reviews.
 Publishers Weekly praised French, saying she "expertly walks the line between police procedural and psychological thriller in her debut" and that "Ryan and Maddox are empathetic and flawed heroes, whose partnership and friendship elevate the narrative beyond a gory tale of murdered children and repressed childhood trauma."
 In 2014, Flavorwire included it in their 50 of the Greatest Debut Novels Since 1950.
 As of 2015 more than one million copies of In the Woods have been sold.

 The second novel, The Likeness (2008), presents the story of the first novel's co-lead, Cassie Maddox.
 It stayed on The New York Times Best Seller list for several months.
 In its reviews of the novel, Kirkus praised its mix of "police procedures, psychological thrills and gothic romance beautifully woven into one stunning story".
 French stated that Donna Tartt's The Secret History was an influence on The Likeness, opening up the "landscape of friendship as something worthy of exploration and something that could be powerful enough to trigger a murder."

-The first six novels are part of the Dublin Murder Squad series.
+French's first six novels form the “Dublin Murder Squad” series.
 This series does not follow one particular detective and each book focuses on a new main character.